-- Centers must to maintain sufficient amount of required food components to serve to children at the center at all times. - All required components must be served at the same time.
+- Centers must to maintain sufficient amount of required food components to serve to children at the center at all times. - All required components must be served at the same time. - Menus must be preplanned at least 2 hours prior to the next mealtime.

-- Menus must be preplanned at least 2 hours prior to the next mealtime. - Any changes to the menu must be made at least 2 hours prior to the meal service. - ECCI recommends planning your menu a week in advance. - Serving identical menu items within the same week is not creditable.
-(Ex.
-Serving MILK, BANANA, and TOAST on March 21st for breakfast and serving exact same menu on March 22nd; Breakfast for March 22nd will be disallowed.) - Any food items provided by parents and/or any meals sent with children to school or other locations including field trips are not reimbursable. - Processed foods manufacturer name and/or homemade must be indicated in the menu comment section. - Approved processed foods list and tortilla list are available in Evergreen's website under the policies and regulations tab. - If you find a new creditable processed food item, ensure to provide ECCI with a copy of the Child Nutrition (CN) label along with the manufacturer's name. - Corn Chips, Cakes, puddings, pepperoni, popcorn, and spam, are not creditable for CACFP. - Deep fat-frying is not allowed as a way of preparing foods on-site.
+- Infants: Each infant must have their own menu/Individual meal record onsite. - Any changes to the menu must be made at least 2 hours prior to the meal service. - ECCI recommends planning your menu a week in advance. - Serving identical menu items within the same week is not recommended. - Any food items provided by parents and/or any meals sent with children to school or other locations including field trips are not reimbursable. - Processed foods manufacturer name and/or homemade must be indicated in the menu comment section. - If you find a new creditable processed food item, ensure to provide ECCI with a copy of the Child Nutrition (CN) label along with the manufacturer's name. - Corn Chips, Cakes, puddings, pepperoni, popcorn, and spam, are not creditable for CACFP. - Deep fat-frying is not allowed as a way of preparing foods on-site.
 Centers are may sauté the food in a small amount of oil.